 The Common Reporting Standard

 Please take good note that with the advent of the Common Reporting Standard, signed by over 100 countries to combat tax evasion, as from the 1st of January 2018, the Spanish Tax Office is being spoon-fed fiscal information by your home tax office.

-For example, both the HRMC and the (Irish) Revenue Commissioners are supplying the Spanish Tax Office with detailed information (and vice versa) on all your overseas assets and reported income derived abroad as from January 2018.
+For example, both HM Revenue & Customs and Ireland's Revenue Commissioners, are supplying the Spanish Tax Office with detailed information (and vice versa) on all your overseas assets and reported income derived abroad as from January 2018.